jonnyleealas/401-Reads/abdulBariAlgorithm/intro.md

     - Must be written in a programming knowledge.
     - When writing the program it is dependant on hardware and software.
     - Test the program.

+# Priori Analysis
+- Algorithm
+- Time and Space Function

+# Posteriority Testing
+- Program

+# Characteristics of Algorithm
+- Input
+- Output/ Result
+- Effectiveness
+- Everything in your algorithm should be human readable and clear to understand.